 - Thailand's first female Prime Minister: On the 3rd July 2011 Yingluck Shinawatra, sister of Thaksin Shinawatra, became Thailand's first female Prime Minister and the youngest in sixty years.
 She led the new Pheu Thai party, seen as a successor to her brother's former party, Thai Rak Thai.
 It was the first election since her brother's party had been dissolved.
 Her government faced stiff opposition from the same forces that led the political movement against her brother.
 This led to widespread protests in 2013 led by a movement styled as the People's Democratic Reform Committee which vowed to introduce reforms in the country.
 The movement was led by a former secretary general of the Democrat Party, Suthep Thaugsuban.
 The resulting widespread street protests lead to Yingluck Shinawatra calling a snap election which was engulfed in mounting tensions.
 The election was finally declared null and void.
 The government continued to resist the street protests until the army intervened with another coup in 2014 aimed at restoring order to the country.

-- 2014 Coup and planned elections for 2017: The former army chief and leader of the military junta which took power, Prayuth Chan Ocha, emerged as the Prime Minister.
+- 2014 Coup and planned elections for 2018: The former army chief and leader of the military junta which took power, Prayuth Chan Ocha, emerged as the Prime Minister.
 He is still in office guiding through a process aimed at reintroducing a reformed democracy to Thailand.
-A proposed new constitution for the country will be voted on in August and elections are expected in 2017.
+A proposed new constitution for the country was approved in August 2016 and elections are expected in mid 2018.
 The military will retain and involvement in political affairs until the country fully returns to stability.